rob-earwaker/rail/docs/rail.RAISE.md

 >>>
 ```

-When called with no arguments, the exception in the current context will be re-raised, preserving the original traceback:
+When called with no arguments, the exception in the current context will be re-raised:

 ```python
 >>> try: